 A faulty stat that fails in the open position forces the engine to heat a larger volume of coolant, which takes much longer to feel the effects inside the cabin.
 In addition, when the vehicle idles, the coolant cools down quickly, affecting cabin temperature.

 Anyhow here’s a table of common causes, diagnoses, and repair of no heat at idle.

 |Causes of no heat at idle||Diagnosis||Repair|

 |Faulty thermostat||Test stat||Replace stat|

 |Faulty water pump||Replace pump||Replace pump|

 |Faulty head gasket||Test head gasket||Replace head gasket|

 A head gasket is also a possible cause and should be checked if other possible causes have been eliminated.
-Typical symptoms of a failed head gasket include regular coolant top ups, air locking and white smoke from tailpipe.
+Typical symptoms of a failed head gasket include regular coolant top-ups, air locking, and white smoke from the tailpipe.

 A No-spill funnel makes filling and purging air from the coolant system easy.
 If you’re going to flush or change your coolant, this tool will make you look like a pro.

 Combustion leak test kit.
 Head gasket failure isn’t always so obvious.
 In those cases, use this chemical leak tester.
 Check for combustion chamber leaks into the coolant system.
 Comes with a test tool and chemical; enough product here for about a dozen tests.